huettern/portfolio/content/posts/_index.md

 I like making my life easy.
 Here I'd like to share some of those nifty tricks that safe you a lot of pain.

 {{< post category="hacks" >}}

+## Microcontrollers
+My first projects in the Electronics world involved microcontrollers.
+From simple 8 pin micros to multicore embedded SoCs I've seen them all.
+Some writeups of meaningful projects might appear under this category.

+{{< post category="microcontroller" >}}